-Auxiliary units or programs under the general supervision and budgeting of the Department include the Walter E. Dennis Learning Center, the Student Personnel Assistantship Program, the QREM labs, and the Counseling Clinic.
-Department faculty are also responsible for editing Theory Into Practice.
-The Journal of Higher Education also resides within the auspices of the Department, although editorial work may be performed at other universities via a memorandum of understanding.
+Auxiliary units, programs, and centers under the general supervision and budgeting of the Department include the Walter E. Dennis Learning Center, the First Education Experience Program (FEEP), the Student Personnel Assistantship Program, the QREM labs, and the SMART Lab.
+Department faculty are also responsible for editing journals.
+Theory Into Practice and Review of Higher Education reside with the Department.
+The Journal of Higher Education also resides within the auspices of the Department and the Ohio State Press, although editorial work may be performed at other universities via a memorandum of understanding.